Thanhlam43k4/k8s-study-lab/README.md

 # Kubernetes (K8s) Overview

-Kubernetes, often abbreviated as K8s, is an open-source platform designed to automate deploying, scaling, and operating containerized applications.
+Kubernetes, often abbreviated as K8s, is an open-source platform designed to automate deploying, scailing, and operating containerized applications.
 Originally developed by Google, Kubernetes is now maintained by the Cloud Native Computing Foundation (CNCF).

 ## Table of Contents